 The field of Donje blato offers a wide variety of bird species, mainly wild ducks and wild geese in winter and waders, storks and herons in the migration seasons.

-Defora hills (Zrnovo) and cliffs above remote bays of Pavja Luka and Zaglav, at the South coast of the Island, attracts considerable number of various bird species.
+Defora hills (Zrnovo) and cliffs above remote bays of Pavja Luka and Zaglav, at the South coast of the Island, attracts a considerable number of various bird species.
 Some of them can be found resting there, usually after migrating South during an overcast night.

 Seagulls in Korcula